Six Plants That Will Make You Landscape Design Genius

 PUFFER FISH® Hydrangea is a Winner

 Make your landscape designs fun.
 PUFFER FISH® Hydrangea paniculata is like a BOBO® Hydrangea, but on steroids.
 Like Bobo, every inch of the plant is covered in billowy white blooms, but the plant is larger and the flower heads are much larger.
 It's so lovable, you will be compelled to hug it.
-Even as the white flowers age to green, new flowers continue emerge at the tip.
+Even as the white flowers age to green, new flowers continue to emerge at the tip.
 A bit like a fish statue spitting water into a fountain.
 Never floppy, the strong stems hold up the big blooms in the container and in the garden.

-Three gallon container of Puffer Fish hydrangea
+The output is:Three-gallon container of Puffer Fish hydrangea

 In our Trial Garden

-Note the size of the blooms
+Note the size of the blooms.

-This is the Hydrangea paniculata you want if you're looking for white
+This is the Hydrangea paniculata you want if you're looking for white.

-Note how the flowers keep emerging at the apex of the panicle
+Note how the flowers keep emerging at the apex of the panicle.

-The flowers age green w/o any pink
+The flowers age green without any pink.

 Six Shrubs With Fantastic Fall Foliage

-I would have thought, off the top of my head, that were are lot of shrub species that had fantastic fall color, but when I drove our trial fields searching, I was dismayed that only a limited number of species really stood out with bright autumn hues.
+I would have thought, off the top of my head, that there were a lot of shrub species that had fantastic fall color, but when I drove our trial fields searching, I was dismayed that only a limited number of species really stood out with bright autumn hues.
 Of course everyone thinks of burning bush as the quintessential fall color shrub, but there has to be more.
 What else is there to use?

-With a bit of thought I came up with a list of six outstanding shrubs that can add fantastic fall color to your landscape.
-They're in no particular order, but they're all excellent plants that are worthy of a place in your yard, nursery or landscape design.
-Each has its own unique hue of fall foliage color from blends of bright orange to bold purplish-reds.
+With a bit of thought, I came up with a list of six outstanding shrubs that can add fantastic fall color to your landscape.
+They're in no particular order, but they're all excellent plants that are worthy of a place in your yard, nursery, or landscape design.
+Each has its own unique hue of fall foliage color, from blends of bright orange to bold purplish reds.
 And unlike Euonymus alatus, they're all North American natives.

 1. LEGEND OF THE FALL® Fothergilla